rbooth84/homelab/README.md

     kubectl apply -f https://kube-vip.io/manifests/rbac.yaml
     ```

-2. Setup the variables required for Generating the Kube-VIP Manifest
+2. Setup the variables required for Generating the Kube-VIP Manifest.
+Change `172.16.0.10` to the IP you want to use for kube-vip virtual ip.
+It will be the same ip that you used as the `--tls-san`
     ```bash
     export VIP=172.16.0.10
     export INTERFACE=$(ip route | grep default | awk '{print $5}')